dompez/Tools-for-Data-Science/Tools for Data Science Notes (Completed).md

 + Second item using plus
 + Third item using plus
 + Fourth item using plus
 **Ordered List**
-Use numbers in descending order.
+-Use numbers in descending order.
 Example:
 1. First item
 2. Second item